Notable People

 Gap's own company history still frames the founding in unusually direct language.
 In 1969, Doris and Don Fisher started the company as equal partners after seeing a market opening in casual clothes and denim.
 That point matters because it keeps Doris from disappearing into the background as a founder's spouse.
 The company itself says the partnership was joint from the beginning.

 The result was a brand that caught a generational shift at exactly the right moment.
-Gap was not luxury fashion and it was not old department-store formality.
+Gap was neither luxury fashion nor old department-store formality.
 It sold a clean, legible version of American casual wear.
 That sounds obvious now because the model won.

 From one San Francisco store, the business expanded into a corporate family that eventually included Banana Republic, Old Navy, and Athleta.
 The archived item got the broad outline right.
-What it missed was how much the Fishers helped normalize an entire way of selling clothes: segmented brands, mall scale, and the promise that ordinary basics could still feel aspirational.
+What it missed was how much the Fishers helped normalize an entire way of selling clothes: segmented brands, mall scale, and the promise that ordinary basics could still feel aspirational, a retail lineage that also helps explain later Jewish business stories like Neiman Marcus.

 Their taste spilled far beyond retail